Experience tells me that there are two common expectations for conference attendees:

 However, this safe place is also what usually stops the formation of new connections.

-Perhaps you and your colleague even have different interests and needs which is a good reason to go with seperate tracks.
+Perhaps you and your colleague even have different interests and needs which is a good reason to go with separate tracks.
 Remember: New people, new insights.

 Strengthen customer relations